parkermac/LiveOcean/forcing/ocn4/README.txt

 2020.03.16 I added some new methods to Ofun.py to make it get HYCOM FMRC files one day at a time.

+2020.08.13 Added a method to get the HYCOM files using the nco operator "ncks"

+More update notes in the separate pieces of code.

 ===============================================================================
 * make_forcing_main.py is the main driver, similar in basic construction and usage to all the code of the same name in other forcing folders (e.g. riv2, tide1, atm).